-Child Custody/Parenting Time Issues in Livingston
+Child Custody Attorneys in Livingston

 In New Jersey, the guiding principle behind every child custody determination is the "best interest of the child."
 Same has been described as “an expression of the court’s special responsibility to safeguard the interests of a child at the center of a custody dispute”.
 Kinsella v.
 Kinsella, 150 N.J.
 276, 317 (1997).

 In fulfilling this “special responsibility," the courts of New Jersey are vested with broad discretion to “make such order as to the care, custody, education, and maintenance of the children... as the circumstances of the case shall render fit, reasonable and just."
 N.J.S.A.
 2A:34-23.
 In exercising this discretion, the courts are mandated to consider a number of statutory factors as set forth in N.J.S.A 9:2-4.

 These factors include:

 - The parents' ability to collaborate and communicate on parenting decisions

 - The parents' desire for custody and willingness to allow parenting time (in the absence of substantiated abuse)

 - The child's relationships with each parent and any siblings

 - The history of domestic abuse, if any